terceiro/debci/docs/HACKING.md

 the `fake` backend will report as testing the version of `foo` that is available on Debian stable.
-If for some reason you want or need it to report, say, versions that look like the ones from Debian unstable, all you have to do is add a `sources.list` entry for Debian unstable, like this:
+If for some reason you want or need it to report, say, versions that look like the ones from Debian unstable, all you have to do is add a `sources.list` entry for Debian unstable.

 If you want to work on an actual test backend, then you will want to modify `config/conf.d/dev.conf` to set the backend to the one you want to work on.